shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

     </div>
 </div>

+Nothing related to physical lift, but still an interesting topic, in fact it doesn't seem to be a very widely spread topic in machine learning, unlike classification, regression, however it sure has some usage in business.

 In today's post we'll go through a predictive modeling technique known as **Uplift Modeling**.
 It is a technique that allows us to identify the subset of customers who are likely to be positively influenced by a marketing plot.
 The goal of such modeling is to allow us to target the customers who are most likely to respond favourably to a marketing campaign, rather than targeting customers indiscriminately.

 <!-- more -->